 - understand regional perspectives on community transformation through representation from our College divisions

 - use the insight we’ve gathered to help inform our national level conversations with relevant stakeholders

 - communicate guidance out locally to each area where we have a representative

-- understand how local areas are preparing for upcoming changes and how they’re planning to recruit into new roles, including psychiatrists, to help deliver the new models of care.
+- understand how local areas are implementing these changes and how they’re planning to support psychiatrists to help deliver the new models of care.

 How can I get involved?

 We are recruiting members to the network through NHS mental health trusts in England and via the College Divisions, and to keep the network manageable we are only recruiting one member for each organisation.
 However, we would be interested to hear from those who would like to find out more, be kept up to date, or have particular expertise in working at ICS level.